tinctura13/fishing_sinker/README.md

 ![prgrmst](https://user-images.githubusercontent.com/51379705/99513670-b1db8700-29ac-11eb-82f0-983787b6a984.jpg)

-So, there are only two things you need to know find the dimensions of the sinker - the weight of the sinker and the density of the material it is made of.
+So, there are only two things you need to find the dimensions of the sinker - the weight of the sinker and the density of the material it is made of.

 # Requirements